What follows is a response to a popular list of claims and arguments made by men’s rights activists.

 5. MURDER: Men are murdered at a rate almost 5 times that of women.
 [Dept. Health & Human Services — 26,710 men vs 5,700 women]

 Men also murder at a rate more than 9 times that of women.
 That men are often killed by other men is not a problem that women are responsible for.
 I can hardly imagine why that even needs to be said.
 In the United States in 2010, 1,095 women were killed by husbands or boyfriends, accounting for 37.5% of female murders.
 By contrast, only 241 men were killed by their female partners.
-The smallness of this figure is particularly striking when we consider that 200,000 women in the United States suffer serious violence from male partners each year.
+The smallness of this figure is particularly striking when we consider that 200,000 women in the United States suffer serious violence from male partners each year, justifying a deadly response.

 6. CHILD CUSTODY: Women receive physical custody of 92% of all children of separation, and men only 4%.
 [Department of Health & Human Services]

 91% of the time, custody is agreed upon or settled by parents themselves, usually without outside mediation.
 Mothers are more likely to receive custody because both parents usually understand that it is in the best interests of their children.
 In married two-partner households, women spend nearly twice as much time doing child care as their male partners.
 Only 4% of custody cases go to trial and only 1.5% are resolved there.
 In disputed custody cases, fathers win custody 70% of the time, despite abusive men being among those most likely to fight for custody.

 7. JURY BIAS: Women are acquitted of spousal murder at a rate 9 times that of men [Bureau Justice Statistics — 1.4% of men vs 12.9% of women]